-Parents play a key role as their children’s first and best teachers: to help children develop the skills, attitudes, and habits for achieving school success.
+Parents play a key role as their children’s first and best teachers, and help children develop the skills, attitudes, and habits for achieving school success.

 ~ Cedar Brook Elementary (April 2015)

 ~ Terrace Elementary (February 2015)